Dragon Age: Origins downloadable content: Warden's Keep

 Warden's Keep, released on November 3, 2009, adds the fortress of Soldier's Peak to the game world and an associated quest which could be completed in under an hour.
 The pack adds a variety of equipment and weapons encountered in Soldier's Peak which are superior in quality to items that can be purchased, as well as powerful new abilities and spells for player characters who consume a specific potion in the keep.
 Following the completion of the quest, the player can set up a base of operations in Soldier's Peak with two merchants and an area to store the surplus equipment of party members.

-The story of Warden's Keep explores why the Grey Wardens were exiled from Ferelden a few generations before to their return on the invitation of King Maric as depicted in the 2009 novel Dragon Age: The Calling.
+The story of Warden's Keep explores why the Grey Wardens were exiled from Ferelden a few generations prior to their return on the invitation of King Maric as depicted in the 2009 novel Dragon Age: The Calling.
 To access its contents, the player must interact with the merchant Levi Dryden, whose grandmother Sophia Dryden was a Grey Warden commander who lost the order's base in Soldier's Peak over a dispute with a tyrannical ancestor of King Maric.
 His family disgraced as a result of her actions, Dryden asks the Wardens to reclaim the fortress and clear her name.
 In Soldier's Peak, the player's party encounter ghostly apparitions which recount past events from three decades ago and put the infestation of monsters within the keep in context.
 At the story's conclusion, players are presented with multiple options to deal with Sophia, who is now a demon-possessed version of her former self, and Avernus, a blood mage who devise new ways to counter the Darkspawn Blight through often unethical means.